World Economic Forum, Salesforce.com and Accenture Deliver Real-time Social Media Insights to Participants of World Economic Forum's Annual Meeting in Davos - Benzinga

-'Social Wall' implemented with Accenture and powered by Salesforce Marketing Cloud displays the top conversations happening across Facebook, Google+, Twitter and more

-DAVOS, Switzerland and SAN FRANCISCO, Jan.
-24, 2013 /PRNewswire/ -- The World Economic Forum, salesforce.com CRM, the enterprise cloud computing company, and Accenture ACN today announced the completion of a collaborative effort to deliver a "Social Wall" at the World Economic Forum's Annual Meeting in Davos, Switzerland, taking place from January 23-27.
+DAVOS, Switzerland and SAN FRANCISCO, Calif. – The World Economic Forum, salesforce.com (NYSE: CRM), the enterprise cloud computing company, and Accenture (NYSE: ACN) today announced the completion of a collaborative effort to deliver a 'Social Wall' at the World Economic Forum's Annual Meeting in Davos, Switzerland, taking place from January 23-27.

 Located in the Davos Congress Center, the Social Wall features an 8-meter-wide screen that displays real-time visualizations of trending conversations happening on social channels such as Facebook, Google+ and Twitter around the annual gathering of world leaders.
 This year's gathering features the most socially savvy list of participants with more than 800 delegates active on Twitter.
 The Social Wall allows participants to take the pulse of the conversations and key themes emerging from the global gathering by highlighting the most popular trending topics, the most active and influential participants, and the most active regions on social channels.
 In all, the Social Wall is expected to monitor half a billion social media conversations a day.